esp-rs/std-training/book/src/03_0_intro_workshop.md

 # Intro Workshop

-This workshop guides you through the basics of embedded development, at the end of the workshop we will be able to intereact with the outside world, including sending and receiving commands to/from the board sensors.
+This workshop guides you through the basics of embedded development, at the end of the workshop we will be able to interact with the outside world, including sending and receiving commands to/from the board sensors.
 The content includes:
 - Overview of a project
 - Setting up a project with cargo generate.
 - Writing an HTTP client.